Orange County Cannabis and Marijuana Lawyers

 Laws concerning medical marijuana are always changing, as are court interpretations of those laws.
 Local governments have taken inconsistent approaches to the regulation of medical marijuana dispensaries and collectives.
 For example, some communities have banned “storefront" dispensaries and delivery services while others have not.
 If you are charged with a crime involving your participation in a medical marijuana collective or dispensary, you need an experienced medical marijuana defense lawyer to help you sort through the confusion.

-Defense of Marijuana Crimes
+Defense of Marijuana Crimes in Orange County

 Law Offices of Randy Collins assists individuals who are arrested or prosecuted for all California crimes involving marijuana in Orange County, Riverside, San Diego, or Los Angeles, including: